Why you should consider incorporate an onshore or an offshore company in UAE

 - Dubai International Financial Centre, the major financial hub for the Middle East, Africa and South Asia markets.

-- Dubai Academic City, free zone for schools, colleges and universities.
+- Dubai Academic City, a free zone for schools, colleges and universities.

 - Dubai Healthcare city, divided into healthcare, with more than 120 medical facilities, medical research and education, and wellness areas.

-- Dubai Internet City, an information technology park with presence of firms such as Microsoft, Facebook, Google, Linkedin, Samsung, IBM, Huawei, Intell or Dell, among others.
+- Dubai Internet City, an information technology park in the presence of firms such as Microsoft, Facebook, Google, Linkedin, Samsung, IBM, Huawei, Intell or Dell, among others.

 - Dubai Multi Commodities Centre, regional hub for global commodities trade, with access to market infrastructure and physical facilities such as gold and diamond vaults, trading platforms and a range of commodities backed financial investment tools.